BubbleNet: Inferring micro-bubble dynamics with semi-physics-informed deep learning: Introduction

-The PINN series has been developed to solve numerous problems, including Fractional PINNs for predicting fractional PDEs; Conservative PINNs for nonlinear conservation laws \cite{cpinn}; Extended PINNs, a PINN approach for space-time domain decomposition \cite{xpinn}; Parareal PINNs, a PINN solver decomposing a long-time problem into many independent short-time problems supervised by an inexpensive/fast coarse-grained (CG) solver \cite{ppinn}; and many related PINNs.
-Besides, PINNs has achieved great success for predicting laminar flows \cite{pinn-laminar} and high speed flows \cite{pinn-high}, heat transfer \cite{pinn-heat} and turbulence \cite{pinn-turbulence}.
-Notably, Lin et al. \cite{deeponetbubble} have used the prementioned DeepONet to predict bubble dynamics adopting the ideal bubble models.
+The PINN series has been developed to solve numerous problems, including Fractional PINNs for predicting fractional PDEs; Conservative PINNs for nonlinear conservation laws \cite{cpinn}; Extended PINNs, a PINN approach for space-time domain decomposition \cite{xpinn}; Parareal PINNs, a PINN solver decomposing a long-time problem into many independent short-time problems supervised by an inexpensive/fast coarse-grained (CG) solver \cite{ppinn}.
+PINNs has achieved great success for predicting laminar flows \cite{pinn-laminar}, high speed flows \cite{pinn-high}, heat transfer \cite{pinn-heat} and turbulence \cite{pinn-turbulence}.
+Lin et al. \cite{deeponetbubble} have used the prementioned DeepONet to predict bubble growth dynamics described by Rayleigh–Plesset (R–P) equation.

-Bubbly flows is a classic fluid mechanics problem, specifically at the mesoscale.
-The bubble pinch-off effect confined in microtube is one of the most studied problems in fluid mechanics \cite{bp1, bp2, bp3, bp4, bp5}, depicting deformation and movement of single bubble dynamics.
-Single bubble movement has also been studied for investigating blood-brain barrier \cite{bbb1, bbb2, bbb3}.
-Bubbly flow with multiple bubbles displays complexity due to the interactions between bubbles \cite{bsys1, bsys2}, which are also widely studied for drug delivery \cite{bmed1, bmed2}.
+Despite the significant development of Informed Machine Learning \cite{informedml} architecture, the consideration of physical equations in loss function usually requires high order differentiation of physical quantities.
+Specifically, in two-phase flows, the phase value at the interface between different fluids exhibits a drastic variation from 0 to 1, making the calculation of the gradient highly difficult.
+Therefore, high-resolution training data would be a prior condition for the success of the algorithm, especially for variables with high gradients.
+This will greatly increase the amount of deep learning computation.
+Furthermore, high-resolution data can hardly be obtained in many experiments.

-Acknowledging the importance and numerous applications of bubbly flow, and realizing the powerful tool of physics based machine learning, we here apply machine learning to infer and predict the bubbly flow.
-Our work is inspired by Raissi et al. \cite{pinn} and Lin et al. \cite{deeponetbubble} using physics-informed deep learning to infer bubble dynamics.
-Different from Lin et al.'s approach, we do not adopt the theoretical model optimized for modeling bubble (i.e., the Rayleigh-Plesset equation).
-Instead, we directly compute how bubble moves through numerical simulations of multiphase flow.
-We also propose a new deep learning architecture, called \textsf{BubbleNet}, for predicting such.
+In the present study, we provide an engineering-orientated idea to overcome this difficulty.
+Bubbly flows are considered to test the algorithm because it is a classic fluid mechanics problem with a high gradient of density.
+It has widely been applied in biomedical engineering, such as blood-brain barrier \cite{bbb1, bbb2, bbb3} and drug delivery \cite{bmed1, bmed2}.
+The bubble pinch-off effect confined in a microchannel is one of the most studied phenomena in fluid mechanics \cite{bp1, bp2, bp3, bp4, bp5}, depicting deformation and movement of single bubble dynamics.
+The flow with multiple bubbles displays complexity due to the interactions between bubbles \cite{bsys1, bsys2}.